cappio/cappio.github.io/source/_posts/2014-12-16-an-investing-beginners-guide-to-the-oil-price-drop.markdown

 Luckily the world is no longer solely dependant on OPEC for oil.
 Russia, America and others are also huge players in the market that have influence on prices.
 For further information on how the geopolicitcal landscape could quickly cause a rebound in prices, [reference MarketWatch's article](http://www.marketwatch.com/story/three-scenarios-that-result-in-a-rebound-for-oil-2014-12-15)

-Hope you found this quick article helpful!
-We'll be releasing more quick summaries on our blog.
+Hope you found this article helpful!
+Be sure to follow us on Twitter and StockTwits for updates on our blog.